advanced-security/maven-dependency-submission-action/README.md

 ## Command Line Usage

-There are experimental command line clients, Linux only for now that will provide the same functionality as the GitHub Action but can be embedded into your existing CI tooling and invoked from the commandline to upload a dpendency snapshot.
+There are experimental command line clients, Linux only for now that will provide the same functionality as the GitHub Action but can be embedded into your existing CI tooling and invoked from the commandline to upload a dependency snapshot.

-You can obtain the executables from the [cli](./cli) directory of the repository for now.
+You can obtain the executables from the latest actions workflow run https://github.com/advanced-security/maven-dependency-submission-action/actions/workflows/publish_executables.yml.

 ### Parameters